-The SV{40} and polyoma virus genes that trigger cell transformation have been identified, isolated and sequenced by molecular analysis.
-The genome of SV{40} and polyomavirus are divided into early and late regions.
+The $SV{40}$ and polyoma virus genes that trigger cell transformation have been identified, isolated and sequenced by molecular analysis.
+The genome of $SV{40}$ and polyomavirus are divided into early and late regions.
 The early region is expressed immediately after infection and is needed for synthesis of viral DNA.

 The late region is not expressed until after viral DNA replication has begun.
-The early region of SV{40} codes for two proteins which are known as small (17 Kd) and large (94 Kd) T-antigens.
+The early region of $SV{40}$ codes for two proteins which are known as small (17 Kd) and large (94 Kd) T-antigens.
 In addition to small and large regions, the genome of polyomavirus contains a third early region which is called as middle T region.
 It codes for a protein of about 55 Kd.

-Experimentally, it has been shown that large T of SV40 is sufficient to induce transformation and the middle T region of polyoma virus is primarily responsible for transform Process of Androgenesis (With Diagram) | During lytic cycle, the early region proteins are needed Biotechnology initiate viral DNA replication as well as to stimulate h gene expression and DNA synthesis.
+Experimentally, it has been shown that large T of SV40 is sufficient to induce transformation and the middle T region of polyoma virus is primarily responsible for transforr Ouring lytic cycle, the early region proteins are needed 17.
+What did lockdown achieve then? initiate viral DNA replication as well as to stimulate h gene expression and DNA synthesis.
 Since the replication viral DNA is dependent on host cell enzymes, therefore stimulation of gene expression of the host cell is a critical event in the viral life cycle.
 Most of the cells of adult animal cells become non-dividing.
 So the enzymes required for cell division are not available within the cell.

 Therefore they must be stimulated to divide in order to induce the enzymes needed for viral DNA replication.
 This stimulation of cell division by the early gene products of virus can lead to transformation if the viral DNA becomes stably integrated and expressed in a non permissive cells.
-The early region proteins of SV{40} and polyoma virus induce transformation by interacting with host proteins that regulate cell division.
+The early region proteins of $SV{40}$ and polyoma virus induce transformation by interacting with host proteins that regulate cell division.

 The papilloma viruses are small DNA viruses.
 The genome length of such viruses is approximately 8 Kd.
 Some of these viruses induce only benign tumours such as warts.
 But some others cause malignant carcinomas- particularly cervical and anogenital cancers.
-Cell transformation by papillcProcess of Androgenesis (With Diagram) | viruses occurs from the expression of two early region E6 and E7.
+Cell transformation by papillc Covid-19 has spread to 42 new districts since April viruses occurs from the expression of two early region $E_6$ and $E_7$ .
 The hepatitis B viruses are another group of DNA virus.
 They have the smallest genomes which is approximately 3 Kb.
 These viruses mainly infect the liver cells and cause liver damage.
 But how they induce cell-transformation is not clearly known.